BeAnMo/htmlTemplateGen/README.md

 # htmlTemplateGen
-Python script that generates a basic web page.
+A Python script that generates a basic web page.

 It works on Linux currently, but I haven't had the time/ability to test on Mac/Win.